felixongom/hot/README.md

 Hot\Data::env('passcode'); //returns the value of the key;
 ```
 ### format()
-It formarts the number with commas by defalt.
-It takes in the number and an optional formatter, if formatter is nt passed, it default to comma.
+It formats the number with commas by default.
+It takes in the number and an optional formatter, if formatter is not passed, it default to comma.
 ```php
 Hot\Number::format(10000);
 // 10,000